Multicloud Object Gateway for Single-Node OpenShift (SNO)

 installation phase and wait until everything is in aSucceeded

-Part IV: Creating S3 Bucket Claims
+Part V: Creating S3 Bucket Claims

 Now we come to the really fun part: how to use MCG to create object storage buckets for workloads!